AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/searchengineindexing.md

 # Handle search engine indexing

-PDFs displayed using the PDF Embed API are not indexed and won't appear in search engine results by default since the API doesn't store a direct reference of the PDF URL in the DOM.
+<p>PDFs displayed using the PDF Embed API are not indexed and won't appear
+in search engine results by default since the API doesn't store a direct reference of the PDF URL in the DOM.
 In order to index the PDF so that text appears in a search result, the URL of the PDF must be available in